pragmint/open-practices/practices/implement-symptom-based-alerts.md

 ## How to Gain Traction

 ## Lessons From The Field
+*Prioritize High-Impact or Leading Symptoms.* When migrating to alerting on symptoms, one goal is to reduce the alerting noise.
+Focusing on alerting based on the earliest symptoms that indicate a significant impact to user experience reduces less critical alerts.

+*Choose Alert Recipients Carefully.* When alerts are based on the symptoms, they inherently have a context where they are relevant.
+Send alerts to the teams that are responsible and equipped to respond.
+Sending alerts to individuals that cannot respond increases alert fatigue.
 ## Deciding to Pitch or Polish
 After experimenting with this practice for **[timeframe]**, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction.